alorte/alorte.github.io/about.md

   - /about
 ---

-I am an Assistant Professor at the  [O'Neill School of Public and Environmental Affairs](https://oneill.indiana.edu/faculty-research/directory/profiles/faculty/full-time/ortega-alberto.html) at Indiana University with an empirical research focus in the areas of social policy, health economics, and crime victimization.
-Below are some examples of my works in progress.
+I am an Assistant Professor in the  [O'Neill School of Public and Environmental Affairs](https://oneill.indiana.edu/faculty-research/directory/profiles/faculty/full-time/ortega-alberto.html) at Indiana University with an empirical research focus in social policy, health economics, and crime victimization.
+Below are some examples of my work in progress.

 In Progress
 ======